 put to death, Deuteronomy 22v13-21.Jesus tells us that the provision of

 Deuteronomy 24 allowed for "hardness of heart", which could not have

-have included the finding that his wife had played the harlot!
-No, the
+included the finding that his wife had played the harlot!
+This is further

 "uncleanness" may have been originally intended to refer to some